The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Polynomial-time Tractability

-Let $\mathfrak{R}'$ be the normal representation of the relation algebra $\#18$ given in Example \ref{exam:rado}.
+Let $\mathfrak{R}'$ be the normal representation of the algebra $\#18$ given in Example \ref{exam:rado}.
 Note that $\bar{s}$ is the behaviour of an injective, canonical polymorphism of $\mathfrak{R}$.
 The injectivity follows from the last line of the definition; if $\bar{s}(x_1,\ldots,x_6)=\id$ then $\{x_1,\ldots,x_6\}=\{\id\}$.
-Therefore $\bar{s}$ preserves all allowed triples, since in the relation algebra $\#18$ the only forbidden triples involve $\id$.
-One can check that $\bar{s}$ is a Siggers operation and therefore we get by Proposition \ref{tractabilityB} that $\nsp(\#18)$ is polynomial-time solvable. \end{example}
+Therefore $\bar{s}$ preserves all allowed triples, since in the algebra $\#18$ the only forbidden triples involve $\id$.
+One can check that $\bar{s}$ is a Siggers operation and therefore we get by Proposition \ref{tractabilityB} that $\nsp(\#18)$ is in P. \end{example}

-\begin{example} Consider the construction of relation algebras with flexible atom from Example \ref{examp:+fexible atom}.
-It is easy to see that $\nsp(\mathbf{A})$ for a finite integral $\mathbf{A}\in\rra$ has a polynomial-time reduction to $\nsp(\mathbf{A'} )$ where $\mathbf{A'}$ is the relation algebra with a flexible atom, that is constructed in Example \ref{examp:+fexible atom}.
-We get as a consequence that if the normal representation of $\mathbf{A'}$ satisfies the condition of Proposition \ref{tractabilityB} then $\nsp(\mathbf{A})$ is polynomial time solvable. \end{example}
+\begin{example} Consider the construction of representable relation algebras with a flexible atom from Example \ref{examp:+fexible atom}.
+It is easy to see that $\nsp(\mathbf{A})$ for a finite integral $\mathbf{A}\in\rra$ has a polynomial-time reduction to $\nsp(\mathbf{A'} )$ where $\mathbf{A'}$ is the representable relation algebra with a flexible atom that is constructed in Example \ref{examp:+fexible atom}.
+We get as a consequence that if a normal representation of $\mathbf{A'}$ satisfies the condition of Proposition \ref{tractabilityB} then $\nsp(\mathbf{A})$ is in P. \end{example}

-Theorem \ref{2elemtsubalgebrassiggers} has another important consequence. \begin{theorem} If $\Pol(\mathfrak{O})$ does not have a Siggers operation then there exist elements $a_1,a_2\in A_0$ such that the restriction of every operation from $\Pol(\mathfrak{O})^{(n)}$ to $\{a_1,a_2\}^n$ is a projection. \end{theorem}
+Theorem \ref{2elemtsubalgebrassiggers} has additionally to Proposition \ref{tractabilityB} another important consequence. \begin{corollary} If $\Pol(\mathfrak{O})$ does not have a Siggers operation then there exist elements $a_1,a_2\in A_0$ such that the restriction of every operation from $\Pol(\mathfrak{O})^{(n)}$ to $\{a_1,a_2\}^n$ is a projection. \end{corollary}